Fred Wanless

 Fred R. Wanless (1940 – 15 December 2017) was a British arachnologist.
-Active in the field especially in the seventies and eighties of the 20th century, he described several dozen taxa, in particular among the spiders of the Salticidae family.
+Active in the field especially in the 1970s and 1980s, he described several dozen taxa, in particular among the spiders of the Salticidae family.
 Wanless played a significant role in the British Arachnological Society being its member in 1969–1973, 1974–1976 and 1986–1989, and Meetings Secretary in 1973–1978.
 From 1973 to 1988 he described 137 new species and 13 new genera.

 Career

 He worked at the Natural History Museum in London, dealing with the arachnid collections and at the Australian Museum in Brisbane.
-At the Museum Wanless developed interest in African jumping spiders while editing Doug Clark’s notes and later working on their collaborative paper.
+At the Museum Wanless developed interest in African jumping spiders while editing Doug Clark's notes and later working on their collaborative paper.
 During his work at the Museum he published a number of academic papers and supervised the studies of post-graduate students.

 Wanless played a significant role in the British Arachnological Society being its member in 1969–1973, 1974–1976 and 1986–1989, and Meetings Secretary in 1973–1978.
 From 1973 to 1988 Wanless described 137 new species and 13 new genera.
 Among them only nine species (7%) have been later synonymized, while all his genera and the subfamily Spartaeinae remain valid.

 Wanless traveled extensively as part of his research working notably in Borneo and Botswana.
-In 1977, he joined the Royal Geographical Society’s expedition to Gunung Mulu National Park in Sarawak where he collected and described local species.
+In 1977, he joined the Royal Geographical Society's expedition to Gunung Mulu National Park in Sarawak where he collected and described local species.
 Wanless retired from the National History Museum in 2003, however he continued studying grasses and sedges publishing a guide on them in 2013.
 Upon retirement, Wanless became increasingly involved in the work of the Wren Group and the Lakehouse Lake project being a member of its committee.

 Fred R. Wanless died on 15 December 2017.